 Our intelligence has revealed that the FTI personnel who came down to Ghana; a Nigerian and two South Africans could not present their report and left the country unannounced due to circumstances best known to them.

-As a result of this, the MiDA sub-Committee had concluded the report before they could submit and or report to Government.
+As a result of this, the MiDA sub-Committee had conclude the report before they could submit and or report to Government.

 In their (MiDA sub-Committee) report to Government, they were categorical and emphatic that, the Demand Guarantee submitted by PDS was invalid, a situation which makes PDS claims of being cleared by MiDA very surprising.